|Amount Per Serving||%Daily Value|

 On average, participants in clinical studies saw a ten percent decrease in weight and waist measurements as well as a 50% increase in good cholesterol and 50% decrease in the inflammatory c-reactive protein.

 One of the ways that Irvingia Gabonesis promotes weight loss is through its ability to boost leptin levels.
 Leptin is a hormone that helps suppress appetite as well as let our brain know when we have eaten enough.
-It also helps break down stored triglycerides in fat cells via lipolysis and delays stomach emptying – which helps prevent blood sugar spikes (which can lead to food cravings).
+It also helps break down stored triglycerides in fat cells via lipolysis and delays stomach emptying – which helps prevent food cravings.

 It also helps improve leptin sensitivity.
 Obese individuals have high blood levels of leptin, which is a sign that their cells have become resistant to the hormone that is supposed to prevent them from gaining so much weight.
 Irvingia has demonstrated beneficial effects on leptin blood levels, followed by both fat loss and acreduced waistline.2,3